icmx/just-monorepo/HOWTO.md

 npm run watch:client
 ```

-## Step 3.
+## Step 5.
 Populating Sub-Packages and Utilizing Local Dependencies

 ### Populating Types Sub-Package

-**`@just-monorepo/types`** is types and data contracts defenetions sub-package.
-It will defenitely be consumed by others sub-packages, so it should be populated first.
+**`@just-monorepo/types`** is types and data contracts definitions sub-package.
+It will be consumed by other sub-packages, so it should be populated first.

 Create some data contract definition that will be used later.
 In [`vehicles/vehicle.dto.ts`](packages/types/src/vehicles/vehicle.dto.ts):